-All of us are born with a strong need to be appreciated, accepted and included.
+All of us are born with a strong need to be appreciated, accepted, and included.
 But as we grow older, we tend to get stuck in daily toil and routines which drain us of confidence and self-worth.
 It amazes me how easy it is to forget our need to be seen as we deserve and I have decided to do something about it.

 © Photos by Eldar Einarson

 After some years of testing out different career opportunities, I finally decided to follow what I really want.
-I have always had a strong interest for fashion and I feel that I have what it takes to be a good personal stylist.
+I have always had a strong interest in fashion and I feel that I have what it takes to be a good personal stylist.
 I have studied the craft online for a while and I am now taking a Personal & Fashion Styling Course by celebrity-stylist, Casey Paul.
 It strongly appeals to me because of Casey’s generosity and eye for ordinary people and their potential to build their confidence by developing a personal style based on the knowledge of the fashion world.
 She keeps it down to earth and her main aim is to help ordinary people discover their possibilities for personal growth by taking better care of themselves.
 Well, at least it is how I read her and this philosophy suits me well.
 I am not rich and my budget for clothes is very limited so I am focusing on simplicity.
 Anyway, my job is to highlight my client so a discrete and functional style is a perfect working attire for me.
 Extravagance will have to wait until my bank account can take it, LOL.

 I have created a Facebook group where my friends can get free advice based on my new knowledge and a Youtube channel where I can share more.
 So far, I feel very blessed.
-It is really meaningful to be able to give advice to people who struggle so hard in their lives and inspire them to do something with their personal appearance.
+It is great to be able to give advice to people who struggle so hard in their lives and inspire them to do something with their physical appearance.
 I am now giving virtual styling services to my fellow Bisaya or Cebuano speaking friends.
 My plan is to go back to my home town Davao with a lot of experience after some years and my main services will be wardrobe detoxes and personal shopping.

 When it comes to myself… I am not getting any younger and I really want to evolve my look in a way that really expresses me.
 I often see older women who are more fashionable than young ones.
 I also want to have fun with clothes despite the changes in my body.
 What woman doesn’t?